 September 7th, 2012

 When David Cameron reshuffled his cabinet earlier this week, the arrival of a trio City of London bankers and consultants at Her Majesty’s Treasury went almost unnoticed.
-This in my view was a lacuna.

 The three men are Paul Deighton, a former Goldman Sachs partner and chief operating officer for Europe (pictured above), Sajid Javid, a former global head of credit trading at Deutsche Bank, and Greg Clark, a former consultant at Boston Consulting Group.

 Cameron promoted Javid, who was first elected as conservative MP in May 2010, to economic secretary to the Treasury, and Clark, who has been a Tory MP since 2005, to the role of financial secretary to the Treasury.
 Most significantly, however Cameron appointed Deighton, who isn’t even an elected politician, as commercial secretary to the Treasury.
-While Javid and Clark start at the Treasury with immediate effect, Deighton — who will ennobled as Lord Deighton, giving him to sit in the House of Lords — doesn’t start until January.
+While Javid and Clark start at the Treasury with immediate effect, Deighton — who will ennobled as Lord Deighton, giving him the ability to sit in the House of Lords — doesn’t start until January.

-The media coverage of Deighton’s appointment, what little there was, highlighted his successful tenure as chief executive of the London Organising Committee of the Olympic and Paralympic Games (LOCOG), the body oversaw the 2012 Summer Olympics and Paralympics Games between 2006 and today (see for example The Guardian).
+The media coverage of Deighton’s appointment, what little there was, highlighted his successful tenure as chief executive of the London Organising Committee of the Olympic and Paralympic Games (LOCOG), the body that oversaw the 2012 Summer Olympics and Paralympics Games between 2006 and today (see for example The Guardian).
 That was perhaps understandable given both the games are widely deemed to have been a huge success, the sums raised from sponsors and the rest.